feather-game-engine/feather/README.md

 ## Building

 Building/compiling the engine is still a little difficult, as you will need bring your own buildsystem.
 The files you need to compile are *game.cpp*, *feather/main.cpp*, *feather/entity.cpp*, *feather/input.cpp*, *feather/sound.cpp*, *feather/debug.cpp*, *feather/util.cpp*, and *feather/text.cpp*.
-You will also need to link SDL2, SDL2_image, SDL2_mixer, and SDL2_ttf, all of which will be available in the include/ directory in the near future.
-An example Makefile is included in the project.
+An example Makefile is included in the project which has all the required links, includes, and libraries already specified.

 ## Funding & Sponsors